Photo by Andrea Piacquadio on Pexels.com

-Kim Kardashian has faced some rocky PR with a quickly failed marriage, a self-serving app, and a very public pregnancy shared with rapper, baby-daddy and now new husband, Kanye West.
+Kim Kardashian has faced some rocky PR with a quickly failed marriage, a self-serving app, and a very public pregnancy shared with rapper, baby-daddy, and now new husband, Kanye West.
 Regardless of what she is facing, Kim remains a good case study in marketing.
-With the announcement of her yet-t0-be published Rizzoli book of selfies titled, “Selfish,” she has drummed up awareness, and probably demand, beyond the hopes and expectations of her detractors.
+With the announcement of her yet-to-be-published Rizzoli book of selfies titled, “Selfish,” she has drummed up awareness, and probably demand, beyond the hopes and expectations of her detractors. (the book was published in May 2015).
 Even if the book fails as a commercial success, as an idea, it has already been a PR triumph.

 What Marketers Need to Learn from Kim Kardashian West